 If you grew up in the heyday of CRT TVs, you might already know what analog cables look like.
 Those red and white cables that you would connect to the back of your TV are analog audio cables.
 But it was more than just the color of these cables that were different; they functioned very differently.

-Analog cables, as the name implies, depended on continuous waveforms in their cables.
+Analog cables, as the name implies, depended on continuous waveforms in their lines.
 These waveforms would transmit information throughout the wires and would power devices of your choice.
-Now without getting into how waves work, let’s say they perform cycles as they move their way to the target.
-So if the sound or information coming through the cables is 200Hz, this means that it produces 200 cycles every second.
-Many music purists still prefer using analog cables, even though they are inferior to digital cables in almost every way.
+Without getting into how waves work, they perform cycles as they move their way to the target.
+So if the sound or information coming through the cables is 200Hz, it produces 200 cycles every second.
+Many music purists still prefer using analog lines, even though they are inferior to digital cables in almost every way.

 Now digital cables, as compared to analog wires, are a little easier to explain since they use a completely different type of technology.
-While analog cables use waveforms to send information from one device to another, digital cables depend on binary code to transfer sets of data.
+While analog lines use waveforms to send information from one device to another, digital cables depend on binary code to transfer data sets.

-Binary code, also known as machine language, is the language that all current-day devices use to work.
-Computers especially use the binary system to communicate with other parts of itself and easily display information.
+Binary code, also known as machine language, is all current-day devices used to work.
+Computers mainly use the binary system to communicate with other parts of themselves and easily display information.
 So instead of using waveforms, digital cables transmit information using 1s and 0s in specific pairs.
-The simplest example of digital cables is an aux cable.
-An ordinary aux cable can combine the left and right sides of sound in one wire.
-Moreover, since digital cables always improve with every passing year, there is no pre-determined type.
+The simplest example of a digital line is an aux cable, and an ordinary aux cable can combine the left and right sides of sound in one wire.
+Moreover, since digital cables consistently improve with every passing year, there is no pre-determined type.

-Balanced cables, as per their name, have three different wires inside them, which provide better clarity to the sound.
-The three wires – ground wire, positive wire, and negative wire – use phase cancellation to remove any unwanted noise.
+As per their name, Balanced cables have three different wires inside them, which provide better clarity to the sound.
+The three wires – ground, positive, and negative, use phase cancellation to remove unwanted noise.
 Balanced cables can reduce noise thanks to the added negative polarity.

 The signal runs through both the opposite and contrary wires until it reaches the end of the fence.
 Both of the wires pick up this unwanted noise at the start of the cable.
 But at the beginning of the wire, the negative polarity inverts to pick up the sound and then changes back to negative at the end.
 The negative and positive noise will cancel each other out, creating pure silence.

 After reading about balanced cables, you can probably tell what crazy wires are.
-These cables, unlike the stable wires, are very different because they do not have a negative polarity wire.
+Unlike the stable wires, these cables are very different because they do not have a negative polarity wire.
 It essentially means that they are not able to cancel out unwanted noise from the end device.
 This problem is especially apparent when the cables are 20 meters or longer.

 Unbalanced wires can’t take out the noise because they only have a positive wire, and that is it.
 The sound comes in from the start of the cable and goes all the way to the end.
 Now, if you’re wondering why people use this in the first place, that is because of some instruments.
 Various instruments take on a very odd design that requires an analog cable, and the noise is just an unwanted menace that people will have to bear.